NexPlayer/Android-SDK/properties.md

 Specifies the segment offset in time when starting playback.

 This property may have different meaning depending on the LIVE\_VIEW\_OPTION.
 This property has higher priority than `LIVE_OFFSET_SEGMENT_COUNT`.
 If `LIVE_VIEW_OPTION` is set to `LIVE_VIEW_RECENT`, then this property specifies the time offset of segment from the live edge when starting playback.
-For example, if the duration of each segment is 6 seconds,
+For example, if the duration of each segment is 6 seconds:

 **1** ∼ **6000:** The player will select the last segment in the manifest.